radiantearth/stac-spec/extensions/sat/README.md

 `rapideye` (operated by Planet Labs), and `modis` (NASA EOS satellites Aqua and Terra).
 In the case of `modis`, this is technically referring to a pair of sensors on two different satellites, whose data is combined into a series of related products.
 Additionally, the Aqua satellite is technically part of the A-Train constellation and Terra is not part of a constellation, but these combine to form the logical collection referred to as MODIS.

+**orbit_state** indicates the type and current state of orbit.
+Satellites are either geosynchronous in which case they have one state: `geostationary`, or they are sun synchronous (i.e., polar orbiting satellites) in which case they are either `ascending` or `descending`.

-**relative_orbit** is a count of orbits from 1 to the number of orbits contained in a repeat cycle, where relative orbit 1 starts from a defined reference for a given satellite.
-This property is usually not set for airborne SAR such as UAVSAR.
-The center orbit number should be specified if readily available, otherwise the orbit number at the start of the flight can be used instead.
+**relative_orbit** is a count of orbits from 1 to the number of orbits contained in a repeat cycle, where relative orbit 1 starts from a specific reference location of the sub-satellite point (the point on the earth directly below the satellite).
+It resets to 1 when the sub-satellite point revisits the refernece location.

 ### Viewing and sun geometry